- Exam Schedule

-Possible candidates for the TEAM program at St. Francis meet most or all of the following criteria:
+Possible candidates for the Multi-grade, Multi-level program at St. Francis meet most or all of the following criteria:

-· - grade 7, 8 or 9 student who is already on a modified educational program in current school (IPP required to support this)
+- Grade 7, 8 or 9 student who is already on a modified educational program in current school

-· - would benefit from time in the school day dedicated to improving life skills
+- Would benefit from time in the school day dedicated to improving numeracy and literacy skills

-If you would like to drop by and visit TEAM, visitors are always welcome.
-Please contact TEAM teacher Jill McNally at St Francis Jr. High School (403-327-3402) to arrange a time that works best for everyone.
+If you would like to drop by and visit our multi-age, multi-level classroom, visitors are always welcome.
+Please contact lead teacher Jill McNally at St Francis Jr. High School (403-327-3402) to arrange a time that works best for everyone.

 While inquiries about the program can be taken at St. Francis, actual referrals begin through Student Services at St. Basil’s Catholic Education Centre (403-327-9555).
 Enrolment in this district program is assessed on a case-by-case basis with priority going to those students most in need.